‘This needs to stop’: Father demanding answers after daughter critically injured in Somerville shooting

 SOMERVILLE, MASS.
-(WHDH) - A father is demanding answers as police in Somerville continue to investigate a shooting early Monday morning that left his 16-year-old daughter with critical injuries and a nearby apartment riddled with bullet holes.
+(WHDH) - A father is demanding answers as police in Somerville continue to investigate a shooting that left his 16-year-old daughter with critical injuries and a nearby apartment riddled with bullet holes early Monday morning.

 Officers responding to a report of multiple shots fired at the intersection of Jacques and Grant streets around 1:35 a.m. found the girl suffering from a gunshot wound, according to Somerville police.